best-things-to-do-in-byron-bay

 piano-bar-byron-bay

-Turns out Byron Bay is home to some legendary parties but to know where and when is all about getting to know the locals.
+Turns out this town is home to some legendary parties but to know where and when is all about getting to know the locals.
 I’ve heard these parties can go on for days at a time!

 If you don’t have any luck, there’s loads of places to party in Byron itself.
 The Beach Hotel is the main pub in town which draws in the crowds and live music.